sf-wdi-22-23/tic-tac-toe/README.md

 1. Most of your game logic will happen when a user clicks one of the squares on the board.
 Here are some hints:

   * You'll need to check whether a square is empty.
-  * You will also need a to keep track of whose turn it is.
-This will be used to indicate whether to draw an `X` or an `O`.
+  * You also need to keep track of whose turn it is.
+This will be important when deciding whether to draw an `X` or an `O`.
 Try storing the turn as a variable.
   * Write a separate function to check who has won (if anyone).
 What are the ways to win tic-tac-toe?
 When will you need to call this function?
   * You will need to know if the board is completely full, because that means there has been a tie.
 How many moves could possibly be made in one game?